Module 1: Intermediate Western Herbalism

 INTRODUCTION TO PULSE AND TONGUE

 In this program we will be introduced to Tongue and Pulse diagnosis by Frieda Kipar Bay.
 (You may know Frieda as the driving force behind Tap Root Medicinals!)
 This Module focuses on how to read the tongue as a map to determine the health of individual organs and signs of potential imbalance and constitutional issues.
-If time permits, we may also introduce beginning neo-classical pulse, as taught in the Shen/Hammer method of pulse diagnostics, although this is the focus of Module 2.
+Frieda will also introduce beginning neo-classical pulse, as taught in the Shen/Hammer method of pulse diagnostics.
 Each diagnostic tool is designed to serve as an anchor to correctly assess what’s happening in the body and how to rebalance with herbs.

 Students must have completed a first-year comprehensive herbal program or otherwise show proficiency in a Western herbal materia medica, basic anatomy and physiology, conditions and therapeutics as well as basic medicine making skills.
 Upon registration, a phone interview will be setup to ascertain if this program is a good fit for you.
 While a desire to be a clinician is not necessary for admission, the financial means, drive and motivation for completion of studies is key.